yjh0410/CenterNet-plus/README.md

-# CenterNetv2
+# CenterNet-plus
-A Simple Baseline for Object Detection
+A Simple Baseline for Object Detection based on CenterNet with ResNet backbone.

 CenterNet is a very simple yet efficient object detector.
 Based on this supreme work, I rebuild it with PyTorch.